THE WALLAROO

 In the Sydney region, the Eastern Wallaroo (Osphranter robustus robustus) is noted for its powerful build and a coat ranging from slate-grey to a soot-like charcoal.
 To early settlers, the creature possessed a certain gargoylish allure; it was a “devil of the rocks,” known for haunting rugged terrain and sitting hunched upon stone ledges.

-This meant the wallaroo moniker gave the club an edgier, exotic mascot to match the dangerous rugby brand of football they played—akin to the Wasps or Hornets clubs of England—far more evocative than “Sydney”, which had already been attached to two previous failed Sydney FCs ventures, and to the Sydney University’s team.
+This meant the wallaroo moniker gave the club an edgier, exotic mascot to match the dangerous Rugby brand of football they played—akin to the Wasps or Hornets clubs of England—far more evocative than “Sydney”, which had already been attached to two previous failed Sydney FCs ventures, and to the Sydney University’s team.

 “Old Friends, The Marsupials”

-Reflecting the broader sporting community, Sydney’s press—from the venerable The Sydney Morning Herald to the popular sports weekly The Referee—fondly dubbed the Wallaroo FC and its teams “The Marsupials”.
-The Evening News went further still, shortening the moniker to the punchy, if irreverent, “The Marsups”.
+Reflecting the broader sporting community, Sydney’s press — from the venerable Sydney Morning Herald and the rather less venerable Truth, to the popular sports weekly The Referee — fondly dubbed Wallaroo FC and its teams “The Marsupials”.

 “Good old Wallaroo!